oracle/weblogic-innovation-seminars/cloud.demos/jcs.basics/change.mgmt.devcs.md

 ![](images/dcs/change.01.png)

 Enter properties of the new task.
 The new task will be to create new page in SpringBoot demo application to show TechCo products using that [application](https://github.com/oracle-weblogic/weblogic-innovation-seminars/blob/caf-12.2.1/cloud.demos/jcs.basics/deploy.to.jcs.md)'s REST interface.
 You can use values on the picture but the point is only to create new Issue assigned to your account which can be used to simulate task assignement to specific user.
+So make sure the Owner of the Issue is assigned to your account name.

 ![](images/dcs/change.02.png)